Local Food

 bee city campus logo

 As part of our sustainability mission, Mohawk supports education, engagement and promoting pollinator species’ health on campus.
-Mohawk is home to six honey bee colonies, three pollinator gardens and bioswales, and a 49-plot community garden, as well as an Indigenous Three Sisters Garden.
+Mohawk is home to two honey bee colonies, three pollinator gardens and bioswales, and a 51-plot community garden, as well as an Indigenous Medicine Garden.
 Our grounds maintenance is guided by Mohawk’s Sustainable Landscape Plan which prioritizes the naturalization of our grounds.
 As well, we have several academic and community-based programs that teach our community about the importance of pollinators and bees.

 In recognition of these efforts, Mohawk has been designated as a Bee City Campus by Bee City Canada.